 Since 1982, Project Transition has had experience working exclusively with society’s most vulnerable Members – Adults (including young adults approaching their 18th birthday) who struggle with Serious Mental Illness, co-occurring Substance Use Disorder and/or a Dual Diagnosis of Intellectual/Developmental disABILITIES (I/DD), and Behavioral Health challenges.

-We are a 2nd generation, privately held (closely-held) company, founded on the fundamental belief that our Members can and will thrive in the community if properly and energetically supported.
+We are a second generation, closely held company, founded on the fundamental belief that our Members can and will thrive in the community if properly and energetically supported.

 Services we offer include:

 - Systems of Support (SOS).
-This program offers behavioral health crisis prevention, intervention, and stabilization services for individuals with I/DD and co-occuring mental health and/or behavior disorders.
+This program offers behavioral health crisis prevention, intervention, and stabilization services for individuals with I/DD and co-occurring mental health and/or behavioral disorders.

 Project Transition delivers services with fidelity to the following principles: